ksubrmn/BrickBreaker/readme.txt

 Use your lives carefully.
 It might be good strategy to allow yourself to lose a life in order to position the ball from scratch.

 Note: There is no score.
-You either win or lose (much like real life).
+You either win or lose.